Permanent Retainer Removal: Reasons, Procedure & Costs

 - Removing a Permanent Retainer

-A permanent retainer is not actually a dental appliance that you will keep forever.
-The “permanent” label usually just means that it cannot be removed without the help of an orthodontist or dental professional.
+A permanent retainer is not actually a dental appliance you will keep forever.
+The permanent label just means that it cannot be removed without the help of an orthodontist or dental professional.
+While there’s no set time limit on permanent retainers, and some have lasted upward of 20 years, most will need to be removed or replaced after a few years.

 Just like with any other dental appliance, a permanent retainer can become damaged or broken.
 Injury or trauma to the mouth, biting into hard foods, or even general wear and tear can cause wires to snap or brackets to break off the teeth.
 If this happens, the permanent retainer will need to be taken off.